PseudoDesign/meta-pseudodesign/readme.md

 ```
 PSEUDODESIGN_WIFI_SSID - SSID of the network to join by default
-PSEUDODESIGN_WIFI_PASSWORD - password of the network you wish to join (be sure not to check this in to your repo)
+PSEUDODESIGN_WIFI_PSK - password of the network you wish to join (be sure not to check this in to your repo)
 PSEUDODESIGN_WIFI_INTERFACE - network interface to use for wifi
 ```